 The symbols of the Hitchcock film

 To do this, Hitchcock uses real stories and actions that however acquire a strongly symbolic dimension.
 Vertigo, the sense of sinking and sinking are deep fears of the unconscious that run through much of his filmography.
 Starting from concrete locations and characters, Hitchcock’s films become increasingly abstract and symbolic during the narration: the faces, the lights, the objects, the spiral camera movements, the shots from above or below are no longer simple directorial tricks but real and own iconographic galleries of the unconscious.
-This ability of Alfred Hitchcock to transform the details and images of reality into a mysterious and irrational journey, to discover the most hidden fears, makes him one of the greatest directors in the history of cinema.
+This ability of Alfred Hitchcock to transform the details and images of reality into a mysterious and irrational journey, to discover the most hidden fears, makes him one of the greatest directors in the history of films.

 Even the seemingly lighter films that insert a comedy tone are a very classic narrative and suitable for the large mass audience, such as by Northwest, Hitchcock always maintains an underground dimension that allows the most attentive viewers a deeper reading.
 What Hitchcock really cares about is analyzing human nature.
 His characters are always looking for their own identity within distressing and disturbing stories.